Actors are going on strike after talks with major studios and streaming services fail - KESQ

 “The companies have refused to meaningfully engage on some topics and on others completely stonewalled us,” she said.
 “Until they do negotiate in good faith, we cannot begin to reach a deal.”

-The union said its governing board approved a strike after the negotiating committee had unanimously recommended it Thursday morning.
+The union said its governing board unanimously approved a strike after the negotiating committee had recommended it Thursday morning.
+Actors are due to hit picket lines in New York and Los Angeles at noon ET on Friday.

 At a news conference at the union’s headquarters in Los Angeles, Drescher said the union would not accept changes to the contract that do not match up to the changes happening in the industry.